Sadegh Hedayat: Early life and education

-Hedayat was born to a northern Iranian aristocratic family in Tehran.
+Hedayat was born on 17 February 1903 in Tehran to a northern Iranian aristocratic family.
+His father was Hedayat-Qoli Khan (E'tezed al-Molk) and his mother was Zivar al-Moluk.
+He was the youngest son in the family, with two older brothers, Mahmoud and Issa, and three sisters.

 His great-grandfather Reza-Qoli Khan Hedayat Tabarestani was a well-respected writer and worked in the government, as did other relatives.
-Hedayat's sister married Haj Ali Razmara who was an army general and among the prime ministers of Iran under Shah Mohammad Reza Pahlavi.
-Another one of his sisters was the wife of Abdollah Hedayat who was also an army general.
+Hedayat's sister, Anvar al-Moluk, married Haj Ali Razmara, an army general and later Prime Minister of Iran under Mohammad Reza Pahlavi.
+Another sister was the wife of Abdollah Hedayat, who was also an army general.

-Hedayat was educated at Collège Saint-Louis (French catholic school) and Dar ol-Fonoon (1914–1916).
+Hedayat began his primary education at the Elmieh School in Tehran in 1908.
+In 1914, he started his secondary education at Dar ol-Fonoon, where he published a wall newspaper titled Nedaye Amvat (The Call of the Dead).
+However, due to a severe eye ailment, he left Dar ol-Fonoon in 1916 and continued his studies at Collège Saint-Louis, a French Catholic school.
+It was here that he first became acquainted with world literature.

+At Collège Saint-Louis, Hedayat developed a deep interest in occult sciences and metaphysics.
+During this period, he also began practicing vegetarianism and published his first book, Man and Animal (1924), which focused on animal welfare, followed by The Benefits of Vegetarianism in 1927.

 In 1925, he was among a select few students who traveled to Europe to continue their studies.
-There, he initially went on to study engineering in Belgium, which he abandoned after a year to study architecture in France.
-There he gave up architecture in turn to pursue dentistry.
-In this period he became acquainted with Thérèse, a Parisian with whom he had a love affair.
-In 1927 Hedayat attempted suicide by throwing himself into the Marne but was rescued by a fishing boat.
-After four years in France, he finally surrendered his scholarship and returned home in the summer of 1930 without receiving a degree.
-In Iran, he held various jobs for short periods.
+Initially, he studied engineering in Belgium, but abandoned it after a year to pursue architecture and later dentistry in France.
+During this period, he became acquainted with Thérèse, a Parisian with whom he had a love affair.
+In 1927, Hedayat attempted suicide by throwing himself into the Marne but was rescued by a fishing boat.
+He finally returned to Iran in the summer of 1930 without receiving a degree and held various short-term administrative jobs.